amcolash/factor/README.md

+# Factor

+2FA App to replace Authy after they announced that the desktop app will be discontinued.
+Data securely stored on firebase, hosted on github pages.

-# Nano React App Default Typescript Template
+## Nano React App Default Typescript Template

 The default template project for [nano-react-app](https://github.com/nano-react-app/nano-react-app).